kawaicheung/naming-things/manuscript/03_HuntingForNames.md

 The good news is, you don't need a day or two to make positive impacts on your code.
 You can get a lot done even in a thirty minute session.
 One of my favorite ways to do this is with an exercise I'll call "the name hunt".

-The way this works is pretty simple: I look for bits of business logic--usually stuffed inside of conditionals--and define them with a name.
-Then, I can use the name inside the conditional instead of the actual logic.
+The way this works is pretty simple: I hunt for bits of business logic that I can extract and define with a name.

-I tend to... [something about why the biz logic is there in the conditional to begin with.
-Or, do we move the statement in the next section up here?]
+There's a tendency in writing code, particularly when we're in a rush, to implement a concept directly where it's being used, rather than wrap the concept up in a property, and then use the property where its needed.

+You see this happen inside of conditional statements a lot, where logic is jammed right in the `ifs` and `elses`.
+Often, it's because that first implementation of logic--when the programmer was just trying to get the thing to work--never gets the benefit of a second pass.
+The name hunt is where we can fix that.

 [collab/outreach]